Pillar One: Multigenerational Vision

 The hyper-individualism of our era has quietly reshaped how we think about parenting’s purpose.
 Children are increasingly seen as autonomous individuals whose job is to find themselves, and parents’ job is to facilitate that self-discovery without imposing too much vision or direction.
 Every major Disney film of the last two decades reinforces this.
 The heroic arc almost always involves rejecting parental expectation to forge your own path.

-This is a relatively recent experiment in human history, and the results are not encouraging.
+This represents a relatively recent experiment in human history, and the results point in the wrong direction.
 We are seeing historic lows in marriage rates and birthrates, unprecedented levels of loneliness among young adults, and a generation searching desperately for meaning in all the wrong places.

-God’s design for family was never meant to reset every eighteen years.
+God’s design for the family was never meant to reset every eighteen years.

 The Blueprint: Abraham’s Story